microbit-foundation/spec-power-management/spec/index.md

     - Errata e8777: Address match wake-up from low-power mode cannot receive data
         - https://www.nxp.com/docs/en/errata/KINETIS_L_1N71K.pdf
         - So the data in the I2C transmission will be lost if it wakes up the Interface (KL27)
-    - The Target (nRF52) could use this workaround from e8777 errata: Send only the matching slave address followed by a repeated start and then resend the matching slave address including any subsequent data
+    - The Target (nRF52) could use this workaround from e8777 errata: Send only the matching secondary address followed by a repeated start and then resend the matching secondary address including any subsequent data
         - At the time of writing the nrfx drivers used in CODAL makes this very difficult, so instead the wake up workaround is to start all I2C transactions with a "nop" I2C command that does nothing, so it doesn't matter if its lost and if it is received the KL27 will ignore it

-Waking up from WAKE_ON_EDGE signal:
+Waking up from VBUS_ABSENT signal:
-- A USB cable insertion will set the WAKE_ON_EDGE signal active (high)
+- A USB cable insertion will set the VBUS_ABSENT signal active (low)
-- When the WAKE_ON_EDGE transitions from inactive to active the Interface (KL27) must wake up from any sleep mode
+- When the VBUS_ABSENT transitions from inactive to active the Interface (KL27) must wake up from any sleep mode

 Waking up from the reset button:
 - Pressing the reset button sets the BTN_RST signal active (low)